Larry850806/cool-slide/README.md

 - use markdown syntax
 - use `---` to create new chapter
-- use `----` to create new slide in the same chapter
+- use `----` to create new slide in the chapter

 ## Example